fkie-cad/squid/README.md

 You can find detailed explanations how to harness `squid` in our [wiki](./wiki).
 For a gentle introduction, see the [hello world](./examples/helloworld) example and for a full-blown "professional" fuzzer, see our [readelf fuzzer](./examples/readelf).
+Finally, consult the documentation on [docs.rs](https://docs.rs/squid) when you start using `squid`.

+If you find that something is not properly documented / explained or you have any other questions, please do not hesitate to [create an issue](https://github.com/fkie-cad/squid/issues/new).